Your response helps us make our online experience better to provide content that is specific to your role.

 In Northern France, near Lille, lies the town of Courcelles-lès-Lens.
 Its population had outgrown the local library, so in an effort to accommodate the needs of its new citizens, the local government put out a call for architects to reimagine the site of an abandoned supermarket and transform it into a modern media library.
 The resulting structure is a sleek, modern companion to French provincial town life.

 Elevate RubberGard EPDM 1.5 mm

-The architect studio, the roofing company and Firestone collaborated closely together to validate all technical and regulatory aspects.
-Local Firestone-authorized roofing contractor DUBOIS COUVERTURES carried out a precise and careful installation, in particular down the facades and on the gutters.
-Close to its customers, Firestone supported the roofing company throughout the project.
-A dedicated technician was at their disposal to provide advice and to validate the installation onsite.
+The architect studio, the roofing company and the local Elevate representatives collaborated closely together to validate all technical and regulatory aspects.
+Elevate-authorized roofing contractor DUBOIS COUVERTURES carried out a precise and careful installation, in particular down the facades and on the gutters.
+They were supported throughout the project.
+A dedicated technician was at their disposal to provide advice and validate the installation onsite.

 With a life expectancy of more than 50 years, RubberGard EPDM has an excellent resistance to UV rays, ozone and heat aging.
 Its elasticity, greater than 300%, is a guarantee of flexibility, allowing the membrane to accommodate the eventual movements of the building and the temperature fluctuations.

 EPDM is the most future-proof roofing solution when it comes to sustainability, performance and design freedom.
 Learn more about the role it played within this project and many others by discovering its benefits.